Jolak5/kanban-copy/group-capstone/buisness_requirements.md

 Once the entire project is ready, one of your team members will request a code review on behalf of your group.
 For both processes follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/code_review_flow_group_projects.md).

+IMPORTANT NOTE: In this project, code reviews are not the final evaluation of your project.
+Their purpose is to help you to improve your project before you ask for the assessment.
+You can use up to 2 code reviews to ensure that your project is ready for the presentation.
+Requesting a code review is optional.

 ## Submit your project

 You can submit your project at any point of the code review process.
 You do not need to wait for the code reviewer's approval.
 [Read this FAQ for a reminder on how to submit your project](https://microverse.zendesk.com/hc/en-us/articles/360061344234).